 However, if you’d like to add some personality to your décor, a wallpaper and paint job will do the trick.
 These are easier to manage and more cost-effective to implement.

-Engage a Professional to Avoid These Kitchen Design Mistakes
+Avoid These Kitchen Design Mistakes

 The process of designing your dream kitchen is an exciting one.
 But don’t make the mistake of incorporating every element that you like from your Pinterest board into your design.